 \section{Theoretical Model}

-Our empirical results are promising, showing that the quantile regression attack can achieve nontrivial accuracy even under extreme data scarcity when training the attack model.
-However, it is not clear from our empirical results when we might expect quantile regression to succeed.
-Indeed, on the CINIC-10 dataset, quantile regression has a relatively small advantage over the baseline approaches.
+Our empirical results show that the quantile regression attack can achieve nontrivial accuracy even under extreme data scarcity when training the attack model.
+However, it is not clear from our empirical results \emph{when} we might expect quantile regression to succeed.

 As a step toward understanding our results, we prove a ``transferability'' theorem for quantile regressors.
-Intuitively, this theorem states that if the distribution of samples with and without the unseen classes is ``similar,'' then the FPR guarantee of the quantile regressor trained on only the seen classes should also hold on the full query set.
+Intuitively, this theorem states that if the distribution of sample embeddings under the quantile regression model with and without the unseen classes is ``similar,'' then the FPR guarantee of the quantile regressor trained on only the seen classes should also hold on the full query set.

 \begin{definition}[Pinball loss] For a quantile level $\alpha \in (0,1)$, the \emph{pinball loss} (also known as the check loss) for a prediction $\hat{s}$ and true outcome $s$ is defined as:

 \end{definition}